We caught up with Joe Carter who shared what life is like as an Innovation Scientist at Treatt.

 What’s your favourite Treatt extract and why?

-Having recently worked with our 100% natural Jalapeno Treattarome®, this product which sits among our Fruit and Vegetable portfolio has really grown on me.
+Having recently worked with our (link: 100% natural Jalapeno Treattarome®, this product which sits among our Fruit and Vegetable portfolio has really grown on me.
 I love the fresh green top notes which develop into intense earthy flavours, all underpinned with a chilli kick!

 What’s the most exciting part of your job?